gcostantino/trajmod/README.md

 ## Acknowledgments

+Parts of this codebase were developed with assistance from Claude (Anthropic AI).

-This package implements trajectory modeling techniques commonly used in GNSS geodesy, with particular focus on:
-- Multi-tier postseismic filtering to prevent overfitting
+This package implements a separable non-linear trajectory modeling technique, with particular focus on automated model selection with information criteria and event filtering to prevent overfitting.

-- Event-type discrimination for equipment changes
-- Automated model selection with information criteria
+This software is inspired by Bevis & Brown, (2014), Blewitt et al. (2016) and Marill et al. (2021).

 ---